 No one should have to be self-conscious about smiling.
 And yet, visible flaws can keep people from wanting to show off their otherwise beautiful teeth.
 To help our Troy patients hide these pesky imperfections and boost their confidence, we offer a number of treatments for nearly any cosmetic dental problem.
 Dental bonding and porcelain veneers are two such treatments, each able to benefit patients in different ways.
 Read on to learn the advantages and capabilities of these procedures.

 What Is Dental Bonding?

 Dental bonding is the process of restoring chipped enamel, or covering existing enamel, with composite resin.
 This composite is the same material used in many tooth-colored fillings, and can effectively mimic a tooth’s form and appearance.
-Your cosmetic dentist can carefully bond the composite to your tooth, filling or masking minor flaws.
+Dr. Kelley can carefully bond the composite to your tooth, filling or masking minor flaws.
 The process is simple: